Regius Professor of Medicine (Aberdeen)

 The first "professor of medicine" at Aberdeen was at Marischal College in 1700 (first held by Patrick Chalmers).
 The formal establishment of a "Regius Chair" in medicine was in 1858 under the title of Regius Chair in Materia Medica, later renamed the Regius Chair in Medicine.
 That appears to have been merged with the earlier title of "professor of medicine" (1700) and "mediciner" (1522).
-Although technically "regally founded" by dint of being established following the inception of Kings College, there is no evidence that it was known as the "Regius Chair of Medicine" prior to 1858.
+Although technically "regally founded" by dint of being established following the inception of King's College, there is no evidence that it was known as the "Regius Chair of Medicine" prior to 1858.